toobutta/auterity-error-iq/AIPM-Registry/CAPTURE_CHECKLIST_AND_SCHEMA.md

-# Capture Checklist & API Schem
+# Capture Checklist & API Schema

 a